Water flowing through the Lower Granite Dam on the Snake River.

 Customize your letter with these additional options.

-• Dams are a major factor in the decline of wild Pacific salmon, cutting off access to important spawning habitat, limiting successful reproduction.
+• Dams are a major factor in the decline of wild Pacific salmon, cutting off access to critical spawning habitat, and limiting successful reproduction.

 • Salmon have successfully re-colonized stretches of rivers unused for decades following other dam removals.

 • The cost of maintaining this aging infrastructure, producing hatchery salmon, and trucking fish across dams gets more expensive every year.
-Nature will provide these service without charge if you allow it.
+Nature will provide these services without charge if you allow it.

 Background